davidroman1914/vmware-mcp-server/README.md

 **Deploy with customization:**
 ```
 Deploy a VM from template "template-123" named "production-web".
 Put it in datacenter "dc-001" and cluster "cluster-001".
-Give it 4 CPU cores, 8GB RAM, a 100GB disk on datastore "datastore-001", and connect it to "VM Network".
+Give it 4 CPU cores, 8GB RAM, and connect it to "VM Network".
 Set hostname to "prod-web-01" and IP to "192.168.1.100".
 ```

 **Deploy with network configuration:**